 But for day-to-day development, Xcode 4’s tight integration makes unit testing easier than it’s ever been for iOS developers.
 If you have an established setup using GTM or GHUnit, you’ll need to weigh the pros and cons above to decide whether you want to switch.
 If you use GTM or GHUnit’s extended test assertions, just stay put.
 But if you’re starting fresh, I’d go with the Xcode 4 out-of-the-box experience.

-Questions?
-Comments?
-What has your experience been with iOS unit tests on Xcode 4?
-Please share in the comments.
+Question: What has your experience been with iOS unit tests on Xcode?
+Leave a comment below.